gayatrikrishna/yelp-dataset-challenge/README.md

 Tips & Reviews had no unknown values.
 In the case of check-ins we know it's possible to visit a business without "checking in" so no assumptions could be made with this data (empty values were converted to unknowns "?" in ARFF)

+##Clustering Data For Collaborative Filtering:
+By discovering groupings among users we may be able to devise more accurate review predictors.
+For example, some people might like fast food chains, others might be vegans, or prefer specific genres, or there may be other factors where it might make natural sense to group these people together.
+For example, paying by credit card, family friendly operations, hours of operation, or other various attributes of a business might be appealing to users.
+Past research has demonstrated that clustering can significantly enhance predictive accuracy.

+K-Means clustering was chosen because it can be effective with high dimensional sparse data matrices.
+For example, businesses have nearly 1,000 features, and most businesses have very little data regarding these features (generally less than 3% or 4% of the features are populated with data).